deepan04/Text-mining-on-amazon-reviews/README.md

 Mine large chunk of textual review which concedes about qualities that most baby products lacks

 # Resources Used:
-Weka
-Python
+Weka,
+Python,
-NLTK library for stemming and filtering stop words Scikit package for using Term frequency - Inverse document frequency --- it gives score to each word by comparing each document or reviews
-Pandas library for pre processing the data
+NLTK library for stemming and filtering stop words, Scikit package for using Term frequency - Inverse document frequency --- it gives score to each word by comparing each document or reviews, Pandas library for pre processing the data

 # Models Used
-Decision Tree
+Decision Tree,
-Random Forest
+Random Forest,
 Association Rule Mining

 # For more details refer the report in doc folder